-The Board met on six occasions during the year ended December 31, 2011 and acted by written consent on four occasions.
+The Board met on six occasions during the year ended December 31, 2012 and acted by written consent on two occasions.
 Each of the directors attended at least 75% of (i) the total number of meetings of the Board, and (ii) the total number of meetings held by all committees of the Board on which he served.
-All members of the Board then serving as directors attended the 2011 annual meeting of the Company's limited partners.
-Our policy is that our Board members are expected to attend each Annual Meeting.
+The members of the Board then serving as directors, with one exception who attended by telephone, attended the 2012 annual meeting of the Company's limited partners in person.
+Our policy is that our Board members are expected to attend each annual meeting.